Illumina/hap.py/README.md

 usable as well  once the tool is installed.

 Hap.py also requires a copy of the [Boost libraries](http://www.boost.org) to work, with version >=  1.55.
-If compilation should fail using your system-wide installation of boost, you can compile a  subset of boost like this:
+If compilation should fail using the included version of boost, you can compile a subset of boost like this:

 ```bash
 cd ~